 Kitchen Sink Cookies made with potato chips, pretzels, and chocolate chips are the ultimate sweet and salty treat!

-Kitchen Sink Cookies (or Trash Cookies as some call them) are basically a cookie where anything goes and “everything but the kitchen sink” is thrown into the batter.
+Kitchen Sink Cookies (or Trash Cookies to some) are basically a cookie where anything goes and “everything but the kitchen sink” is thrown into the batter.
 Sort of!
 I mean, there are limits.
 But they’re a great excuse to clean out the baking cabinet!
+This particular recipe includes a trio of chocolate chips, pretzels, and potato chips.

 Recipe Variations

-- Vary the chocolate chips.
-You can use semisweet, milk chocolate, dark chocolate, white chocolate, butterscotch, or a combination!
+- Vary the chocolate: You can use semisweet, milk chocolate, dark chocolate, white chocolate, butterscotch, or a combination!

-- Instead of potato chips, try corn chips or tortilla chips.
+- Try a different chip: Instead of potato chips, try corn chips or tortilla chips.

 - Sub in some toffee pieces for the chocolate chips.

-- Add in some nuts like walnuts or pecans.
+- Add in some nuts: Walnuts or pecans would be good.

 - Coconut lover?
 Add in some sweetened coconut flakes.